Hortencio Pereira: Scripting and directing

 Due to M.Boyer's Absence, spectators from other places like Sanvordem, Vasco, Panjim returned their tickets, which caused him a loss of 15000 INR (170,000 INR as of 2019).
 Hortencio vowed to never to script and stage a Tiatr again, but continued his career as an Actor and singer-songwriter as well as write comedy for his acts.
 He later went on to act and sing for Goa's top most directors.
 After almost a decade, Director & Political Singer, Late.
 William de Curtorim encouraged Hortencio to take up writing again & he became a ghost writer for the Late Artist by penning down six Tiatrs.
-During this time, Hortencio also introduced his Nephew, Com.
-Nato on the stage.
+During this time, Hortencio also introduced his pephew, Comedian Nato on the stage.
 Later, Hortencio joined Anthony Sylvester's troupe which led to an enmity between Hortencio & William de Curtorim. but due to him leaving William de Curtorim's troupe, he started receiving offers from other directors as well.
 In the year 2016, Hortencio penned down a Tiatr, "Hanv Vetam" which was staged during the annual Tiatr competition held by Kala Academy, Goa.
 The Tiatr was one of its kind for staging an entire cast as well as other units like Musicians, Lighting, Sound etc. from one Village i.e. Sanvordem.
 Hortencio wrote the script, comedy and songs all by himself as well as Acted and Sang in the Tiatr.
 In 2019, Hortencio wrote another Tiatr, "DySp Toney Tavares".